-Artisans in Guatemala also incorporate a traditional craft and symbol of identity into the Coffee and Cotton Weekender Bag.
-This bag features a square of huipil, a distinctive woven piece of traditional Mayan dress still worn in the village of Chontala where Ruth and Naomi is based.
-Synthetic leather, a more modern material, provides support for the bags handle and base.
+Artisans in Guatemala incorporate a traditional craft and symbol of identity into the Chichicastenango Huipil Purse.
+This purse features a square of huipil, a distinctive woven piece of traditional Mayan dress still worn in the village of Chontala where Ruth and Naomi is based.
+Synthetic leather, a more modern material, provides support for the bag’s strap.

 Makers’ skills have been passed down from generation to generation.